excid3/simple_calendar/README.md

 Generating calendars is extremely simple with simple_calendar in version 1.0.

-The first parameter is a symbol that defines the GET param that simple_calendar will pass in the URL to the current page when you click the next and previous links.
+The first parameter is a symbol that looks up the current date in `params`.
+If no date is found, it will use the current date.

 In these examples, we're using `:start_date` which is the default.

-### Month Calendars
+### Month Calendar

-You can generate a calendar for the month just by passing in a given
+You can generate a calendar for the month with the `month_calendar` method.
-date:
+This will use `params[:start_date]` to render the calendar.

 ```erb
 <%= month_calendar :start_date do |day| %>